andrewcooke/bnum/README.md

 Values
 ------

-Often, names are all you need (think of symbols in Lisp).
-But some languages associate alternative *values* with enumerations.
-These are usually integers, counting from 0 or 1, or bit fields.

-With Bnum, the default implicit value is the name.
-This makes "name only" use simple and consistent:
+With Bnum, the default, implicit value of an instance is the name:

 ```python
 >>> Colour.red.value